malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 Like any theory being developed, there are a number of questions remaining.
 At the most basic level there are questions around how the logical view maps into the physical view, and about how much pre- and post-processing of signals occurs outside of the high-level processing schematic presented in the logical view here.
 As our understanding of neuroscience improves, we will be able to narrow down the range of possible explanations.

 Clearly, the theory needs more corroborating evidence in order for us to confirm whether it is indeed correct.
-Much of that will come from two particular sources: i) further understanding of neuroscience, and ii) learnings from attempting to build an artificial consciousness.
+Much of that will come from two particular sources: i) further understanding of neuroscience, and ii) learnings from attempting to build a artificial consciousness and artificial general intelligence.
 For example, my entire control-mechanism basis of consciousness came from trying to build a high level emulation of the state machine components and finding how susceptible it was to infinite loops.

-The sections below discuss in detail a selection of specific open questions.
+The sections below discuss a selection of specific open questions.

 ## Learning
 The ability for a particular system to productively learn is a significant factor governing how the brain evolved the mechanisms it has.
 Unfortunately the theory presented here will not be complete without a detailed consideration of how each component could learn its required behaviours.